How MARCUS Reviews Sources

 - whether several passages reinforce the same answer

-- whether a passage comes from a document that fits the query context well
+- whether a passage comes from a document that fits the question context well

 You can think of this as the difference between "this passage mentioned the topic" and "this passage is actually important for answering the question."